Kurt von Plettenberg: Life

-Born in Buckeberg, Kurt Freiherr von Plettenberg studied law and forestry at the universities of Kiel, Lausanne, Hannoversch Münden, Berlin, Munich and Eberswalde.
+Born in Buckeburg, Kurt Freiherr von Plettenberg studied law and forestry at the universities of Kiel, Lausanne, Hannoversch Münden, Berlin, Munich and Eberswalde.
 His studies were temporarily interrupted by the First World War.
 He became regional forest director in the Reich Forest Office.
 In 1937, he resigned from the forest service at his own request because the political prescriptions of the National Socialist regime conflicted with his opinions.

 In the post of court chamberlain, he administered the property of the former royal house of Schaumburg-Lippe.
-Drafted in 1939, he distinguished himself in service as a battalion leader and commander of a subsidiary regiment of Infantry Regiment 9.
+Drafted in 1939, he distinguished himself in service as a battalion leader and commander of a subsidiary regiment of Infantry Regiment 9 Potsdam.

 At the end of 1941, he became plenipotentiary of the former Prussian royal family.
 Kurt von Plettenberg was arrested at the beginning of March 1945.
 To avoid betraying his friends under torture, he threw himself out of a third-floor window of the Gestapo’s "house prison" at 8 Prinz-Albrecht-Straße in Berlin.